PaulBraetz/AutoForm/README.md

 Nuget Gallery: https://www.nuget.org/packages/RhoMicro.AutoForm.Json.Analysis

-Package Manager: `Install-Package RhoMicro.AutoForm.Json.Analysis -Version 3.0.0`
+Package Manager: `Install-Package RhoMicro.AutoForm.Json.Analysis -Version 3.0.1`

-.Net CLI: `dotnet add package RhoMicro.AutoForm.Json.Analysis --version 3.0.0`
+.Net CLI: `dotnet add package RhoMicro.AutoForm.Json.Analysis --version 3.0.1`
 </details>

 ---
 ## **How To Use** ##

 *The following samples use the provided blazor generator.*

+### **A Note on Attributes** ###

+While templates and controls used for the blazor generator are required to provide an `Attributes` property, generated controls will ignore any attributes passed to them.
+Default controls found in `AutoForm.Blazor.Controls` will honor attributes passed via the `Attributes` property.

 ### **Creating Models** ###